webplatform/docs-wpd/CSS_property_guide/index.md

   /* In this case we are applying both the background image and the gradient to our third block level container. */ }</pre>

-===Interactive examples===
+====Live examples====

 At a slightly later date, we are intending to integrate [http://dabblet.com/ Dabblet] with our site, so we will be able to have live examples running inside our references and tutorials.
-Until the live example viewer is properly implemented, we would suggest Including all the source code for the examples inside <code>&lt;pre&gt;</code> elements in the property page just for now.
+Until the live example viewer is properly implemented, we would suggest just showing the source code in the page for now, as instructed above.
+In my finished example page, I have hosted a live example at Github; feel free to host a live version at Github or another place if you feel like it.

 ===Usage (optional)===